NCSU GIS/MEA582:

 Topics

-• mapping natural phenomena, concept of continuous fields and discrete sampling
+• concept of continuous fields and discrete sampling

 • geospatial formats, conversions, geospatial data abstraction library

-• display of continuous and discrete data, use of color, shading, symbols, to extract the spatial pattern and relationships
+• display of continuous and discrete data, use of color to extract spatial patterns

 • visualization for data analysis (lighting, zscaling, transparency, cutting planes, animations)